s-innovations/MessageProcessor.ServiceFabric/README.md

 and this will ensure that a servicebus queue is created when setting up the message cluster.
 Since the message cluster is all about pushing and polling messages of a queue, this resource also contains the information about the listener..
 #### Listener
 A listener should be represented by a different ServiceFabric application that is provisioned to the same Fabric Instance, from where the stateless services is defined that should be deployed.
 The stateless service is responsible of polling off messages and when there is no more messages on the queue, the services will be deprovisioned.
-All the required information about which service to use for polling off messages is defined in the listenerDescription element.
+All the required information about which service to use for polling off messages is defined in the listener description element.

 ### Processor Nodes
-The reader may also notice the processorNode element on the queue element, which represent the physical hardware to where the service should run.
+The reader may also notice the processor node element on the queue element, which represent the physical hardware to where the service should run.
 If the `usePrimaryNode` on the queue listener description is set to true, the service is also allowed to run on the primary nodes.

-Each processor nodes represent a VM Scale Set and when creating the message cluster each processor node will be created as a nodetype on the Service Fabric Cluster, which allow placement of the listener services.
+Each processor nodes represent a VM Scale Set and when creating the message cluster each processor node will be created as a node type on the Service Fabric Cluster, which allow placement of the listener services.

 ```
 {